 Medical record review and analysis may be done either by the legal team of the attorney or maybe offshored to an external agency.
 Continue reading to find out how medical chart review outsourcing can help with better medical malpractice settlement.
 As discussed before, reviewed medical records serve as crucial evidence for medical malpractice litigations.
 In such a scenario, there is no doubt that the medical record review process should be handled by medical experts.
 An experienced medical record reviewing team in an outsourcing company would outshine a legal team in reviewing any complicated medical record.

-Medical record review challenges for a medical malpractice claim
+Medical malpractice case review challenges for a medical malpractice claim

-Let me share with you the challenges found in the medical records review.
+Let me share with you the challenges found in the review of the medical records.

 - Complicated medical terminologies and shorthands